 I wrote about Luminosity Masks in Photoshop already on this blog.
-It’s a very powerful technique I use in my landscape and cityscape photography.
-I find it a lot more efficacious than letting my camera or software randomly decide what a good HDR photo is.
-Yes, it may take a bit longer.
-But the results a far more satisfactory.
+It's a very powerful technique I use in my landscape and cityscape photography.
+I find it much more efficacious than letting my camera or software randomly decide what a good HDR photo is.

 When I first heard about Luminosity Masks, it seemed quite a complex concept to me.
 Daunting even.